-Lufthansa AG is to make the Connexion by Boeing in-flight broadband Internet access service available to its passengers, the airline announced on Monday.
+Lufthansa AG will make Connexion by Boeing in-flight broadband Internet access service available to its passengers, the airline has announced.

 Lufthansa is the fourth airline to say it will offer the planned Connexion by Boeing service, and the first airline outside the U.S. It joins United Airlines Inc., American Airlines Inc. and Delta Air Lines Inc., which recently announced plans to make the service available to their passengers from mid-2002.
 In addition to offering the service to their passengers, United, American and Delta are also joint-venture partners with The Boeing Co. in the Connexion by Boeing service.
 Billed as a “flying office,” Connexion by Boeing will offer airline passengers access to two-way broadband e-mail, the Internet, corporate intranets, live television and other entertainment services via satellites.

 Mobility was a theme of SAP’s marketing message at this year’s Sapphire conference: several keynotes and demos highlighted the wireless abilities of SAP’s software, and all attendees received a Palm VIIx handheld loaded with the conference schedule, several SAP demos, and Palm.net wireless Internet access.

 Palm Inc. Global Alliances Manager Barbara Smith said Palm executives have been trying for years to work out a deal with SAP to distribute Palms at Sapphire.
 “This year, the stars aligned,” she said.

 Novell prods users to make NetWare 5.1 upgrade